Purdue's Charlie Jones enters Gophers matchup among national receiving leaders

 It took only one game with the Boilermakers to prove that he's now more than a special teams sensation.
 Jones is making a case to be the game's best wide receiver, too.

-Entering Saturday's matchup against the No. 21 Gophers, the sixth-year senior from Deerfield, Ill., leads the Football Bowl Subdivision in receptions (41), is tied for first in touchdown catches (7) and ranks third in receiving yards (533).
+Entering Saturday's matchup against the No. 21 Gophers, the sixth-year senior from Deerfield, Ill., leads FBS in receptions (41), is tied for first in touchdown catches (seven) and ranks third in receiving yards (533).

 "He does everything really well," Gophers coach P.J.
 Fleck said.
 "He's a fearless competitor, it just yells at you off the screen and you can see it."